gearglow/ReptiliaWithATwist/The List.md

 "We were going to do this in the Great Hall," he said, "but it's so nice out today!"

 "It is, at that," Elysia agreed, settling back between Hermione & Luna and cracking open a butterbeer.
+Her broom had disappeared back into her left-hand mage-space holster.
 "Cast away, Rita."

 The others emulated Elysia, conjuring comfortable chairs and settling back with their own drinks.

 "I think we all want to know, Ellie," Rita began. "_How?_"

 Elysia grinned as Luna and Hermione giggled.
-"Ellerby & Spudmore make a good broom," she said.
+"Ellerby & Spudmore make a good broom," she understated.
 "I just took the limiter off and took a few steps to mitigate the G-forces.
 My trousers, for instance, are charmed to tighten during intense maneuvering to keep the blood in my brain instead of pooling in my legs.
 It's a muggle fighter pilot trick, actually."

 "Muggles can fly that fast?"
 Rita asked incredulously.

-"Faster," Elysia said. "supersonic flight's been routine for them since the 1950s or so.
+"Faster," Elysia said.
+"Supersonic flight's been routine for them since the 1950s or so.
 They have an aeroplane they call the Blackbird, which can fly at over Mach 3 -- Mach being a measure of the speed of sound.
 So Mach 3 means three times the speed of sound.
 They landed people on the moon, too, back in 1969."

 The wizard-raised among them gaped.

 "In comparison," Elysia continued, "stripping the limiter lets the Firebolt top out at roughly Mach 1.8 -- 1,300 MPH or so.
 And it handles like a dream even at speed, by the way," she added, shooting a look at Engel.
 "I'd say it hits top speed in a straightaway at maybe 6 seconds?
 Figure out the G-force problem and nothing can touch it.
 Otherwise the rider's likely going to black out and crash almost immediately.
 It's like being kicked in the chest by a giant."

+"Try being caught in your wake," Cedric muttered.
+"And what did you do to my net, anyway?"

+"Oh, that," Elysia said. "_Stör störningar._ Got that from my mum's old school notes.
+It's a degenerate form of _Evanesco._ It only works on conjurations, and it's not a clean Vanishing so much as it destabilizes the magical matrix.
+Usually it causes the target to blink in and out of phase for a bit before going up in smoke.
+Not terribly useful, but Mum thought it looked cool, so she wrote it down.
+Dunno why it's in Swedish, though."

+"It makes the Arithmancy a bit easier," Luna chimed in.
+"The Latin would be much longer, too."

+Elysia nodded gratefully.
+"Makes sense.
+Thanks, Luna-love."